Skip to content

 1850

-Tobacco products emergency measure
+Tobacco products as an emergency measure

 In 1850, the wool factory went bankrupt.
 Tobacco production began as an emergency measure to keep the buildings in use.
 With more than a thousand employees – mainly women – it became a symbol of an upswing through change.